Level/levelup/README.md

 * `'values'` *(boolean, default: `true`)*: whether the `'data'` event should contain values.
 If set to `true` and `'keys'` set to `false` then `'data'` events will simply be values, rather than objects with a `'value'` property.
 Used internally by the `createValueStream()` method.

 * `'limit'` *(number, default: `-1`)*: limit the number of results collected by this stream.
 This number represents a *maximum* number of results and may not be reached if you get to the end of the data first.
 A value of `-1` means there is no limit.
-When `reverse=true` the largest keys will be returned instead of the smallest keys.
+When `reverse=true` the highest keys will be returned instead of the lowest keys.

 * `'fillCache'` *(boolean, default: `false`)*: wheather LevelDB's LRU-cache should be filled with data read.